Published: 18 Jun 2025

 The Illusion of "Cheap at First"

-Logging and Monitoring?
-Welcome to Surprise Invoices
+Logging and Monitoring: Welcome to Surprise Invoices

-The Top Backend Cost Offenders (And What to Do)
+The Top Backend Cost Offenders (and What to Do)

 1. Over-Provisioned Compute